basbaccarne/comon_expo/README.md

 ```console
 sudo nano /etc/systemd/system/comon_expo.service
 ```
 add the following content in the file:
+*(change Restart=always to Restart=no if you want to work on the prototype)*
 ```
 [Unit]
 Description=Comon Expo App